-When potential customers are researching you online, they're getting to know you by way of the content on your website.
-Understandably, many of them might be skeptical or hesitant to trust you right away.
+When potential customers are researching you online, they're getting to know you through the content on your website.
+So understandably, many of them might be skeptical or hesitant to trust you right away.

 To prove the value of what you have to offer, why not let your happy customers do the talking?

 To generate these glowing testimonials, you need to know who your happy, successful customers are — and that's where collecting and analyzing customer feedback comes in.
 Once you've found those customers and collected their reviews, it's time to turn that enthusiasm into effective, affordable marketing materials.
 Read on for a closer look at what makes a great testimonial.

 A testimonial is an honest endorsement of your product or service that usually comes from a customer, colleague, or peer who has benefited from or experienced success as a result of the work you did for them.

 But effective testimonials go beyond a simple quote that proclaims your greatness.
 They need to resonate with your target audience and the people who could also potentially benefit from the work you do in the future.
 That's why great testimonials also tell a story — one that inspires and motivates the people reading it.

 Your testimonial page serves as a platform to show off how others have benefited from your product or service, making it a powerful tool for establishing trust and encouraging potential buyers to take action.

 Plus, having a testimonial page serves as yet another indexed page on your website.
 It contains content covering product features, pain points, and keywords your marketing team is trying to rank for in search.

 Testimonials come in different formats, but there are a few distinct qualities that all good testimonials have.
 Here’s how to write a testimonial that inspires and motivates readers.